State Action Plans

 ICAO also encourages States that have already submitted their APER to share information contained in their plans and build partnerships with other States in order to support those States that have not prepared their action plans.

-Finally, ICAO requests the Council to facilitate the dissemination of economic and technical studies and best practices related to aspirational goals and to continue to provide guidance and other technical assistance for the preparation and update of States’ action plans prior to the end of June 2015, in order for States to conduct their necessary studies and to voluntarily submit their action plans to ICAO.
+Finally, ICAO requests the Council to facilitate the dissemination of economic and technical studies and best practices related to aspirational goals and to continue to provide guidance and other technical assistance for the preparation and update of States’ action plans prior to the end of June 2015, for States to conduct their necessary studies and to voluntarily submit their action plans to ICAO.

 Content of an APER